Google launches smart device in Brazil in new challenge to Amazon

-SAO PAULO (Reuters) - Alphabet Inc’s Google is bringing to Brazil the latest version of its own smart device Google Nest, with plans to start selling it in major online and brick-and-mortar retailers in the country as of Tuesday.
+SAO PAULO, Nov 11 (Reuters) - Alphabet Inc’s Google is bringing to Brazil the latest version of its own smart device Google Nest, with plans to start selling it in major online and brick-and-mortar retailers in the country as of Tuesday.

 The move comes just weeks after U.S. e-commerce giant Amazon.com introduced its Alexa virtual assistant to Brazilian customers, with three different devices available.